 Planning a Trip to Trinidad – Where to Stay in Trinidad

-If you’re looking for traditional hotels in Port of Spain, the Hyatt Regency, Hilton, and Courtyard by Marriott are good options.
+If you’re looking for traditional hotels in Trinidad’s Capital city, Port of Spain, the Hyatt Regency, Hilton Hotel, and Courtyard by Marriott are good options.
 There are also boutique hotels in Trinidad like Kapok, Hotel Normandie, and The Chancellor Hotel.
 I stayed at the Marriott for a weekend wedding back in 2012 and had a nice experience with the property and staff.
-The price of food and drinks were overpriced, but that is expected when staying at a hotel.
+The price of food and drinks was overpriced, but that is expected when staying at a hotel.

 Best Things to do in Port of Spain, Trinidad